 Out of the hundred cards in the deck, 10 will be brand-new cards, with the rest of the cards being reprints.
 Here’s a quick overview of the decks:

 Let’s take a closer look at each deck.
 Keep in mind that we don’t know everything about them so far.
-What we do know for sure, are the deck’s colors and names.
-On the deck boxes, there are also some snippets about what we can expect the deck’s themes to be.
+What we do know for sure, are the deck’s colors, names, main and secondary commanders.
 Let’s take a look.

 Virtue and Valor